adamthomson/adamthomson/README.md

 ## Kia ora 👋

-- 💼 By day, I work as a Project Manager and Crafter for [Shopify](https://github.com/shopify)'s Plus and Enterprise Support team.
+- 💼 By day, I work as a Project Manager and Strategic Crafter for [Shopify](https://github.com/shopify)'s Plus and Enterprise Support.
 - 🍫 By night, I co-own [The Chocolate Bar](https://thechocolatebar.nz) importing fine chocolate, selling it online, and running tasting events
 - 🌱 I’m certified Agile, continuously studying through the [Project Management Institute](https://www.pmi.org/certifications/certified-associate-capm), learning how powerful BigQuery and Looker Studio can be, and I'm interested in Shopify app development when I have the time...
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/adamthomsonnz)